17 Essentials Most People Miss on Their Hawaii Packing List

 17. Clothespins

-The final Hawaii travel hack that I’ve figured out throughout the years is to bring along a bag of clothespins.
+The final Hawaii travel hack I’ve figured out over the years is to bring a bag of clothespins.

 Family Hawaii Packing List featured by top Hawaii blog, Hawaii Travel With Kids: clothespins